 I have been preserving beets in vinegar (ξύδι = pronounced ksydi = xydata (in vinegar)) for many years but I have never blogged about it.
 In most of my recipes with beets, I usually roast or boil more so that I can preserve them and I have used these preserves in a lot of my recipes.

 The natural combination of sweet from the beets and sour from the vinegar is just perfect.
 By preserving them, you can have them all year round in the refrigerator and the more time they are left in the vinegar, the better.
-You can use them in salads, for decorating dishes or as a meze just as they are.

 The recipe is included in my cookbook Mint, Cinnamon & Blossom Water, Flavours of Cyprus, Kopiaste!